jdpclarke/Milestone-Project-1/README.md

 **2. Automated Testing:**

 - **HTML and CSS Validation (W3C):**
-  The website's HTML was validated using the [W3C Markup Validation Service](https://validator.w3.org/).
-The results for the main page can be found here: [Link to your index.html W3C result].
-The website's CSS was validated using the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
+  The website's HTML was validated using the [W3C Markup Validation Service](https://validator.w3.org/) and the CSS was validated using the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).

   The results for each page can be found below:
   - [Home Page HTML](https://validator.w3.org/nu/?doc=https%3A%2F%2Fjdpclarke.github.io%2FMilestone-Project-1%2Findex.html)